ulampinoy/ulampinoy-astro/src/content/blog/crispy-pata.md

 This isn't just a meal—it's an experience that brings people together, encouraging conversation and creating memories around shared plates and satisfied smiles.
 Whether it's a special occasion or a weekend family gathering, Crispy Pata transforms an ordinary meal into a celebration of Filipino culinary heritage.

-_Ready to try this iconic dish?
+Ready to try this iconic dish?
 Remember, the key to perfect Crispy Pata lies in patience and not rushing the process.
-The reward is worth every minute of preparation!_
+The reward is worth every minute of preparation!

 ![Crispy pata served on plate](/images/crispy-pata.jpg) _Perfect Crispy Pata with its signature golden-brown crispy skin and tender meat_

 ---

-## References

-[1] Alejandro, Reynaldo G. _The Food of the Philippines: Authentic Recipes from the Pearl of the Orient_.
+[^1]: Alejandro, Reynaldo G. _The Food of the Philippines: Authentic Recipes from the Pearl of the Orient_.
 Singapore: Periplus Editions, 1998.

-[2] Fernandez, Doreen G. _Palayok: Philippine Food through Time, on Site, in the Pot_.
+[^2]: Fernandez, Doreen G. _Palayok: Philippine Food through Time, on Site, in the Pot_.
 Manila: Bookmark, 2000.